Picovoice/picollm/demo/web/chat/README.md

-# picoLLM Completion Web Demo
+# picoLLM Chat Web Demo

 This is a basic demo to show how to use picoLLM on web browsers, using the IIFE version of the library (i.e. an HTML script tag).
 It instantiates a PicoLLM worker engine to generate text.